Tetramelas pulverulentus

 Tetramelas pulverulentus is a species of lichenicolous (lichen-dwelling) fungus in the family Caliciaceae.
+Originally described from Italy in 1860, this inconspicuous fungus lives hidden within the white inner tissue (medulla) of its host lichen rather than forming a visible crust on the surface.
+It produces tiny black fruiting bodies that contain brown ascospores and is distinguished from related species by having spores divided into three compartments (septa).

+Taxonomy

-It was originally described as a new species by Martino Anzi in 1860.
+The fungus was originally described as a new species by Martino Anzi in 1860.
 The type specimen was collected in Italy.
-Swedish lichenologists Anders Nordin and Leif Tibell transferred it to the genus Tetramelas in 2005 based on molecular phylogenetic analysis.
+Swedish lichenologists Anders Nordin and Leif Tibell transferred it to the genus Tetramelas in 2005 based on molecular phylogenetics analysis.
 It is closely related to Tetramelas phaeophysciae but differs from that species in its ascospores, which have three septa.